-This area reminded Frenchman John LaMotte of Palestine, the land of milk and honey.
+This area reminded Frenchman John LaMotte of Palestine (Israel's West Bank and Gaza Strip today), the land of milk and honey.
 While a member of the René-Robert Cavelier, Sieur de La Salle (or: René-Robert de La Salle) exploring party, he became separated from the group, traveled down the Wabash River, and first gazed upon the region in 1678.
 Other French settlers came during the 18th Century.
 John's property was known as the LaMotte Prairie.

-The earliest benchmark we have of a defense on LaMotte Prairie is in the John Tipton papers.
-Tipton was part of Spire Spencer's mounted rifle corps known as the Yellow Jackets.
+The earliest benchmark we have of defense on LaMotte Prairie is in the John Tipton papers.
+Tipton was part of Spire Spencer's mounted rifle corps, the Yellow Jackets.
 They were from Harrison County, Indiana.
-They protected the west flank of Harrison's army as it moved from Vincennes up to Tippecanoe and protected the barge that was going up the Wabash River with heavy supplies.
+They protected the west flank of Harrison's army as it moved from Vincennes up to Tippecanoe and protected the barge going up the Wabash River with heavy supplies.

-Tipton kept a diary and noted that on Sept.
-28, 1811, they crossed LaMotte Creek and saw a blockhouse on the prairie.
+Tipton kept a diary and noted they crossed LaMotte Creek on September 28, 1811, and saw a blockhouse on the prairie.
 This was day two of the Tippecanoe campaign.
-So there was a settlement in the Palestine area at least prior to Sept 28, 1811.
-The blockhouse was burned on Sept.
-21, 1812.
+So there was a settlement in Palestine at least before September 28, 1811.
+The blockhouse was burned on September 21, 1812.

-Then, in 1812, the westward moving Americans began constructing Fort LaMotte which was a fort built by Baptists at Palestine, Illinois, for protection from hostile Indians.
+Then, in 1812, the westward-moving Americans began constructing Fort LaMotte, a fort built by Baptists at Palestine, Illinois, for protection from hostile Indians.
 It was a durable, sturdy stockade enclosing approximately 100 feet x 100 feet with a single blockhouse in one corner, a commander's cabin, two lean-to shelters, and a water well.

 The pioneers farmed the adjoining land but stayed within easy reach of the protective walls.
-It was the site of the Battle of 'Africa Point' in the War of 1812, one of few battles of the war in the Illinois Territory.
-During the War of 1812 there were 26 families living in Fort LaMotte, and 90 rangers under the command of frontier officer Captain Pierce Andrews.
+It was the site of the Battle of 'Africa Point' in the War of 1812, one of the few battles of the war in the Illinois Territory.
+During the War of 1812, 26 families lived in Fort LaMotte, and 90 rangers were under the command of frontier officer Captain Pierce Andrews.

-Considering frontier conditions, Fort LaMotte occupied a vital position nearby, two common routes of travel.
-One route was by the Wabash River and the other by an old buffalo trail used by Indians and whites, which had been in existance far back in time.
+Considering frontier conditions, Fort LaMotte occupied a vital position nearby, two common travel routes.
+One route was by the Wabash River, and the other was by an old buffalo trail used by Indians and whites, which had existed far back in time.
 That was "The Vincennes Trace."
-There was another related trail sometimes called the same name, between Vincennes and the Mississippi but it has possibly been referred to by other names more often.
+There was another related trail, sometimes called the same name, between Vincennes and the Mississippi, but it has possibly been referred to by other words more often.
 The two trails merged into one at Vincennes, extending with branches again, far into the south.
 Buffalo crossed the Wabash at about the site of the Clark Memorial Bridge, some of the beasts going west and others taking a fork going north towards salt licks around Danville on the Vermillion River and tempting prairie grasses all along their path to Lake Michigan for the Buffalo.
-The only reminder of "The Vincennes Trace" is in Chicago where a street on the old path is named "Vincennes Avenue."
-In this connection a short street in Palestine, called "Vincennes Avenue" may also stand in tribute to the old buffalo road.
+The only reminder of "The Vincennes Trace" is in Chicago, where a street on the old path is named "Vincennes Avenue."
+In this connection, a short street in Palestine called "Vincennes Avenue" may also stand in tribute to the old buffalo road.

-The Fort LaMotte was in use through 1817.
-After the War of 1812 ended in 1815 and the Indian threat diminished, the inhabitants of the fort became the nucleus of Palestine.
+Fort LaMotte was in use through 1817.
+After the War of 1812 ended in 1815 and the Indian threat diminished, the fort's inhabitants became the nucleus of Palestine.

-The exact location of Fort LaMotte has never been marked, however, the approximate location has been well established.
-It was on farmland east of Leaverton Street, Palestine's current eastern corporate boundary; and it was a short distance east and slightly south of that end of East LaMotte Street.
-LaMotte Street must surely have been given its name because it led to Fort LaMotte although no record can be found supporting this speculation.
+The exact location of Fort LaMotte has never been marked.
+However, the approximate location has been well established.
+It was on farmland east of Leaverton Street, Palestine's current eastern corporate boundary, and it was a short distance east and slightly south of that end of East LaMotte Street.
+LaMotte Street must have been given its name because it led to Fort LaMotte, although no record supports this speculation.

 Platted in 1818 by Joseph Kitchell and Edward Cullom, the settlement served as the Crawford County Seat until 1843.
-The growth of the town lagged until a United States Land Office, opened in 1820 and operated until 1855.
+The town's growth lagged until a United States Land Office opened in 1820 and operated until 1855.
 Settlers from as far as Chicago came here to file on Homesteads.

-Young Abraham Lincoln passing through Palestine in 1839 with his family in emigrant wagons.
-At Palestine, on the Illinois side of the Wabash, Lincoln remembered seeing a large crowd around the United States Land Office, and a travelling juggler performing sleight-of-hand tricks.
-The Lincoln family stayed over night, then moved on to Decatur, Illinois.
+Young Abraham Lincoln passed through Palestine in 1839 with his family in emigrant wagons.
+At Palestine, on the Illinois side of the Wabash, Lincoln remembered seeing a large crowd around the United States Land Office and a traveling juggler performing sleight-of-hand tricks.
+The Lincoln family stayed overnight, then moved on to Decatur, Illinois.

-The railroad came through Palestine in the 1870s bringing increased traffic and trade to the area.
+The railroad came through Palestine in the 1870s, bringing increased traffic and trade.
 The village grew and prospered.
 In addition to the railroad, Palestine possessed a depot, roundhouse, a busy train yard, a river port and a grain mill.

 As Fort LaMotte filled with settlers quickly, a second fort was completed in the spring of 1813.
-The William Eaton family and other pioneer families desiring more room moved a few miles to the Northwest and established the "LaMotte Station," or as written in territorial papers "Fort Lemot," which was constructed on a site at IL-33 (East Main Street) at the west city limits.
-It's unknown when Fort Lemot became know as Fort Foot.
+William Eaton and other pioneer families desiring more room moved a few miles to the Northwest.
+They established the "LaMotte Station," or as written in territorial papers, "Fort Lemot," which was constructed on a site at IL-33 (East Main Street) at the west city limits.
+It's unknown when Fort Lemot became known as Fort Foot.

 The family trait of the Eatons was large feet which led to the name of Fort Foot.

-Battle of Africa Point - On April 18, 1813, during the fortification phase of Fort LaMotte, two barrel coopers Isaac Brimberry and Thomas Kennedy went up 'Africa Point,' a knoll surrounded by swamp on the Wabash River, to procure some wood suitable for making barrels.
+Battle of Africa Point - On April 18, 1813, during the fortification phase of Fort LaMotte, two barrel coopers, Isaac Brimberry and Thomas Kennedy, went up 'Africa Point,' a knoll surrounded by swamp on the Wabash River, to procure some wood suitable for making barrels.
 They came across Indian canoes pulled on the shore of the river.
-Both Brimberry and Kennedy reported their sightings to the Fort LaMotte commander, Captain Pierce Andrews.
+Brimberry and Kennedy reported their sightings to the Fort LaMotte commander, Captain Pierce Andrews.

 Andrews sent up a squad of skirmishers with the timber party to keep an eye on the Indians.
 The rangers divided themselves into two groups, a six-man party going in advance while the others stayed back and acted as a reserve.
-On 'Africa Point' the advance group was ambushed and fired upon by the Kickapoo Indians.
-During the ensuing battle, the American party retreated suffering 4 dead and the 2 badly wounded who escaped back to the fort.
-Upon hearing rifle fire, the rear guard fell back to the fort as well.
+On 'Africa Point,' the advance group was ambushed and fired upon by the Kickapoo Indians.
+During the ensuing battle, the American party retreated, suffering 4 dead and 2 badly wounded who escaped back to the fort.
+Upon hearing rifle fire, the rear guard also fell back to the defense.
 Five Indians were killed.